US, China shore up oil market sentiment with talk of concessions - 18 Jan 2019

 - If the US and China are able to reach a rapprochement in the coming days and weeks, investor sentiment will recover, stocks will rebound, and so will crude prices.
 The US Federal Reserve has already provided relief to the markets by signaling a patient and flexible approach to interest rate hikes in 2019, so that’s another hurdle removed for the time being.

 - Brent’s flip to backwardation at the front end of the futures curve on Thursday could portend a tightening market, as the latest OPEC/non-OPEC cuts begin to bite and a dissipation of the US-China tensions sets global oil demand back on the path of solid growth in 2019.

-To read the full two-page report, sign up for a fee trial by clicking the button below.
+To read the full report, sign up for a fee trial by clicking the button below.

 Subscribe for just USD 375 per month!